 1. Calculate Current Expenses and Cost of Home Ownership

-First, in order to maximize your budget when buying a home in Los Angeles, take the time to tally up all your current expenses.
+First, in order to maximize your budget when buying a home in Riverside, take the time to tally up all your current expenses.
 This will allow you to know exactly how much money you have to work with and help you maximize your budget.
 Be sure to factor in such things as:

 - Rent or house payment